joycehan/strikingly-interview-test-instructions-iOS/README.md

 4. **Get Test Results**
   - You can get your results only when you have finished guess all the 80 words
+  - Show user's test results in your app
   - You get your results by sending a request with "action":"getTestResults"
   - Request & Response:
     * Request: